amethyst/amethyst/book/src/concepts/state.md

 `State`s are only valid for a certain period of time, during which a lot of things can occur.
 A `State` contains methods that reflect the most common of those events:
-* on_start: When the state is added to the stack, this method is called.
+* on_start: When a `State` is added to the stack, this method is called on it.
-* on_stop: When it is removed from the stack, this method is called.
+* on_stop: When a `State` is removed from the stack, this method is called on it.
-* on_pause: When a `State` is pushed over the current one, the current one is paused.
+* on_pause: When a `State` is pushed over the current one, the current one is paused, and this method is called on it.
-* on_resume: When the `State` that was pushed over the current `State` is popped, the current one resumes.
+* on_resume: When the `State` that was pushed over the current `State` is popped, the current one resumes, and this method is called on the now-current `State`.
 * handle_event: Allows easily handling events, like the window closing or a key being pressed.
-* fixed_update: This method is called at a fixed time interval (default 1/60th second), while it is the ative `State`.
+* fixed_update: This method is called on the active `State` at a fixed time interval (1/60th second by default).
-* update: This method is called as often as possible by the engine, while it is the active `State`.
+* update: This method is called on the active `State` as often as possible by the engine.
-* shadow_update: This method is called as often as possible by the engine, as long as the `State` is on the `StateMachines` stack, including when it is the active `State`.
-In opposite to `update`, this does not return a `Trans`.
+* shadow_update: This method is called as often as possible by the engine on all `State`s which are on the `StateMachines` stack, including the active `State`.
+Unlike `update`, this does not return a `Trans`.
-* shadow_fixed_update: This method is called at a fixed time interval (default 1/60th second), as long as the `State` is on the `StateMachines` stack, including when it is the active `State`.
-In opposite to `fixed_update`, this does not return a `Trans`.
+* shadow_fixed_update: This method is called at a fixed time interval (1/60th second by default) on all `State`s which are on the `StateMachines` stack, including the active `State`.
+Unlike `fixed_update`, this does not return a `Trans`.

 ## Game Data